yoe/SReview/docs/components.md

 Future plans are for `sreview-detect` to be rewritten so it (optionally) uses the Linux `inotify` API to detect when file contents is modified.

+## Schedule import

+The `sreview-import` script is designed to be run from cron.
+It will import the schedule from the database.
+It is designed to be idempotent, but in order to do so, it needs a way to follow talks across name or URL changes.
+A unique identifier is recommended for this purpose.

 ## Per-state scripts

 There are a number of per-state scripts that are called (through the